joelsolo99/Solo-Studios/_pages/packages/events-packages.md

 <link rel="stylesheet" href="{{ '/assets/css/site-theme.css' | relative_url }}">

 Make your event unforgettable with live saxophone and DJ entertainment.
-Whether it's a corporate gathering, a gala dinner, or a lively work party, we\u2019ve got a package to suit the occasion.
+Whether it's a corporate gathering, a gala dinner, or a lively work party, we've got a package to suit the occasion.

 ---